Types of visa

 - you'd like to do some part time work whilst studying

 - you'll need to apply for a visa for another European country.

 All non-EEA students who want to study on a pre-sessional English programme and then progress to a degree programme in the UK, will need to obtain a Tier 4 (General) student entry clearance visa before travelling.

 As a pre-sessional programme student you'll need to use your Confirmation of Acceptance of Studies (CAS) and your conditional degree course offer letter to apply for your Tier 4 (General) student entry clearance visa.
-You'll usually be granted an initial student visa for the duration of the pre-sessional programme.
+You may be granted an initial student visa for the duration of the pre-sessional programme.
 Once you've completed the pre-sessional programme and have met any other conditions, such as academic requirements, you'll be issued a new CAS for your degree course or you may be issued with a joint CAS which can be used for your pre-sessional programme and follow on degree.

 We can help you extend your Tier 4 student visa in the UK so that you can begin your degree programme.
 Get in touch at firstname.lastname@example.org.

 Find out more about our pre-sessional English courses.